 - 1 The PHONE light should come on.
-Make sure that your telephone is connected to the PHONE port. - 2 You can also check the VoIP status in the Status screen.
+Make sure that your telephone is connected to the PHONE port. - 2 You can also check the VoIP status in the System Info screen. - 3 If the VoIP settings are correct, use speed dial to make peer-to-peer calls.
+If you can make a call using speed dial, there may be something wrong with the SIP server, contact your VoIP service provider.